Postwar

 1974 – Equal Credit Opportunity Act was passed to make it illegal to discriminate against any applicant based on race, gender, marital status, and religion.

-1976 – Black History Month recognized by President Gerald Ford.
+1976 – Black History Month was recognized by President Gerald Ford.

 1977 – The Atari 2600 is released.
-It was the most successful early computer gaming system with over 30 million units sold during it’s life.
+It was the most successful early computer gaming system with over 30 million units sold during it’s lifespan.

 1978 – Harvey Milk, the first openly gay man elected to public office in California, was assassinated at San Francisco City Hall.
 The assassin, Danny White, was acquitted of first degree murder and was convicted of voluntary manslaughter instead.
 In response to what many thought was a slap on the wrist, riots broke out in the city.
 Milk became a martyr for gay communities across America.
 He was a Jew.